Guillaume-Joseph-Hyacinthe-Jean-Baptiste Le Gentil de la Galazière

 Guillaume-Joseph-Hyacinthe-Jean-Baptiste Le Gentil de la Galaziere (Le Gentil) was born on September 11, 1725 in Coutances, Lower Normandy, France.

 Le Gentil first intended entering the Church and studied at the Collége de France.
 There he attended astronomy lectures of Delisle which caused him to turn to astronomy.
 He became assistent of Jacques Cassini at the Paris Observatory and participated in that man's geodesic surveys.
 Besides, he started to observe deepsky objects and discovered M32 in 1747 and (the nebula in) M8, M36 and M38 in 1749.
 These observations were presented to the Paris Royal Academy of Sciences in 1749 (Le Gentil 1749).
 Possibly, he discovered globular cluster NGC 6712 later that year.
+A claim that he may also have discovered M39 by Bigourdan was cited by Burnham but rated as "extremely doubtful" by Kenneth Glyn Jones (1969, 1991).

 In 1753 he was elected to the Royal Academy of Sciences in Paris.